thorntail-examples/rest-http/README.md

 # Launch and test

-1. Run the following command to start the maven goal of Spring Boot:
+1. Run the following command to start the maven goal of WildFlySwarm:

     ```
     mvn wildfly-swarm:run